Zhiyi-Zhao/Computational-biology/README.md

 A graph is constructed using the (k-1) base overlaps between k-mers.
 Then, an Eulerian path is found within the graph to reconstruct the genome.

+## Assignment
+Comment of the assignment:\
+Use Bowtie2 to mapping